 - (At the sink) “I'm going to turn the handle... look, here comes water out of the faucet.
 Now, let’s put our fingers under the water.
 It’s cold water, isn't it?"

-As parents, we are trained to think that when a baby gets fussy it’s because he must need to eat, sleep, or have his diaper changed.
-Yet sometimes he just wants his world to get a little bigger.
-This is why talking slowly while you show your baby the world will be his absolute favorite activity in the first year.
+As parents, we're trained to think that when a baby gets fussy it’s because they must need to eat, sleep, or have their diaper changed.
+Yet sometimes, they just want their world to get a little bigger.
+This is why talking slowly while you show your baby the world will be their absolute favorite activity in the first year.

 |May 16, 2018